instantiator/open-social-distributor/docs/index.md

 1. As a service, running in Docker (in development)
 2. As a CloudFormation stack, running on AWS (in development)

-You could also automate invocations of the CLI any other way you please from your machine.
+You could also automate invocations of the CLI any other way you please from your machine, or build your own tool that uses `DistributorLib`.

 ## Using the CLI